Riki Rachtman: Entrepreneurship

+In 2019, Rachtman opened up Cathouse HQ in Mooresville, North Carolina.

+In May 2022, Rachtman launched a limited release of CATHOUSE COFFEE.

 VH1

-Rachtman Co-hosted the 2007 reunion show for Rock of Love, which starred his friend, Poison frontman Bret Michaels.
-Rachtman was also a dean on Rock of Love: Charm School, which featured Sharon Osbourne as headmistress and contestants from Rock of Love seasons 1 and 2, and he also hosted its reunion special, as well.
+Rachtman co-hosted the 2007 reunion show for Rock of Love, which starred his friend, Poison frontman Bret Michaels.
+Rachtman was also a dean on Rock of Love: Charm School, which featured Sharon Osbourne as headmistress and contestants from Rock of Love seasons 1 and 2, and he also hosted its reunion special.
 In 2008, he hosted the reunion special for Rock of Love 2.
 In 2009, he again hosted the reunion special for Rock of Love Bus.
 He was last seen on Daisy of Love, a Rock of Love spin-off starring Daisy De La Hoya, Rachtman's friend and Rock of Love 2 runner-up.

 Personal life

 By 1999, he had lived in Orange County, California.
-In 1994, Riki told Chris Cornell on a Soundgarden episode of The Headbanger's Ball that he used to live in New Zealand.
+In 1994, Rachtman told Chris Cornell on a Soundgarden episode of The Headbanger's Ball that he used to live in New Zealand.
+He spent a year in New Zealand at the age of 16.

-In 1991 Riki Rachtman was picked by Bam Magazine as one of the fifty most influential people in music.
+In 1991, Rachtman was picked by Bam Magazine as one of the 50 most influential people in music.

-Riki Rachtman has ridden a motorcycle coast to coast over a dozen times,Mexico to Canada twice and 2018 he passed through 48 states riding alone.

-In 2018, Rachtman tweeted that he had been drug and alcohol free for 30 years.
+In 2018, Rachtman tweeted that he had been drug- and alcohol-free for 30 years.

-Rachtman once dated and lived with adult actress Janine Lindemulder.

 In November 2014, he announced on his Facebook account that he would be moving to Charlotte, North Carolina.

 Every year Rachtman raises money and goes on a motorcycle ride throughout North America.
 It is called Riki's Ride, and so far has raised close to $50,000 for various charities.
-On Dec.
-6, 2020, during a live web broadcast from Indian Motorcycle of Charlotte, Rachtman announced that 2020 was his last Riki's Ride and presented a check for more than $22,000 to Ryan Blaney for the Ryan Blaney Family Foundation.
+On December 6, 2020, during a live web broadcast from Indian Motorcycle of Charlotte, Rachtman announced that 2020 was his last Riki's Ride and presented a check for more than $22,000 to Ryan Blaney for the Ryan Blaney Family Foundation.

-On December 12, 2021, Rachtman married Lea Vendetta from the television show Inkmaster.
+On December 12, 2021, Rachtman married Lea Vendetta from the television show Ink Master.
 Together they live in Mooresville, North Carolina.